 1. Get the Right Information

-Before your new hire starts, you’ll want to gather all relevant information from your HR department and hiring manager.
+Before your new hire starts, you’ll want to gather all relevant information from your HR department, hiring manager, or Recruiting Agencies.

 By getting the right information, you’ll be able to prepare for the new hire’s arrival.
 And when you’re properly prepared, you’ll ensure that the new hire’s transition into your business is seamless.

 The typical information you’ll need includes: